 Wang has received the University of Pittsburgh Chancellor's Distinguished Teaching Award and has twice received the Student Bar Association's Excellence in Teaching Award.
 She is an elected member of the American Law Institute and The Fellows of the American Bar Foundation.

-Before she began teaching, Wang practiced with firms in Chicago, Illinois, and Ann Arbor, Michigan, and as a staff attorney for The Center for Social Gerontology, a national support center on law and aging.
-She also served as a law clerk for the late Justice Ralph J. Cappy of the Supreme Court of Pennsylvania.
+Wang has also served as a member of the faculty of the University of New Mexico School of Law.
+Before she began teaching, Wang practiced with firms in Chicago, Illinois, and Ann Arbor, Michigan.
+She also served as a staff attorney for The Center for Social Gerontology, a national support center on law and aging, and as a law clerk for the late Justice Ralph J. Cappy of the Supreme Court of Pennsylvania.